Wollivan/SquadronLeader/README.md

 - Kirk
 - Lila

+and thank you for their immediate help on release with getting the rules more readable

+- Pelle

+and for making sure the game met Open Source requirements

+- penyuan
+- TechnologyClassroom

 ### Inspiration

 This game was inspired by X-Wing TMG and Wings of War.
 The motivation for creating Squadron Leader was not as a replacement to either of these, rather as a alternative, when time, space and people who don't want to learn complex games are a factor when trying to get your gaming fix.